What is MTLàTABLE?

 When does MTLàTABLE take place?

-The seventh edition of MTLàTABLE will be held from Thursday, November 1 to Sunday, November 11, 2018.
+The eighth edition of MTLàTABLE will be held from November 1 to 13, 2019.

 How much does MTLàTABLE cost?